mzeilfelder/irr-playground-micha/README.md

 Code snippets, tests and experiments around the Irrlicht 3D engine.

-If you find anything useful in it feel free to use this code.
+If you find anything useful in here feel free to use this code.
 It's zlib-licensed, but if you need another license I can usually add that, I don't care, it's just meant to be used without worries.
 Some files are coded by others, in which case it's mentioned in the sources.

 ### USAGE ###